Zhakhongir1218/Zhakhongir1218/README.md

 - 👋 Hi, I’m @Zhakhongir1218
 - 👀 I’m interested in music, buisness and games
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently working as a Java Spring developer
-- 💞️ I’m looking to collaborate on ...
+- 💞️ Always ready to communicate!
-- 📫 How to become a master of Java???
+- 📫 trying to be better everyday!

 <!---
 Zhakhongir1218/Zhakhongir1218 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.